 Martonosi's research interests are in computer architecture and mobile computing, with particular focus on power-efficient systems.
 Her work has included the development of the Wattch power modeling tool and the Princeton ZebraNet mobile sensor network project for the design and real-world deployment of zebra tracking collars in Kenya.
 Her current research focuses on hardware-software interface approaches to manage heterogeneous parallelism and power-performance tradeoffs in systems ranging from smartphones to chip multiprocessors to large-scale data centers.

 Martonosi is a Fellow of both IEEE and ACM.
-In 2010, she received Princeton University's Graduate Mentoring Award.
+She was the 2013 recipient of the Anita Borg Institute Technical Leadership Award.
+She has also received the 2013 NCWIT Undergraudate Research Mentoring Award and the 2010 Princeton University Graduate Mentoring Award.
 In addition to many archival publications, Martonosi is an inventor on six granted US patents, and has co-authored a technical reference book on power-aware computer architecture.
-She serves on the Board of Directors of the Computing Research Association (CRA) and CRA-W. Martonosi completed her Ph.D. at Stanford University, and also holds a Master's degree from Stanford and a bachelor's degree from Cornell University, all in Electrical Engineering.
+She serves on the Board of Directors of the Computing Research Association (CRA).
+Martonosi completed her Ph.D. at Stanford University, and also holds a Master's degree from Stanford and a bachelor's degree from Cornell University, all in Electrical Engineering.